OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 As you might understand, this changes the multiplayer experience drastically, and we felt that waiting 6 more months to deliver that to you is not fair.
 In result: we are releasing 12.0 early!

-Anyway, in this post I want to explain in a bit more details how we got here, how it works, and why we release early.
+In this post I want to explain in a bit more details how we got here and how it works.

 <!-- more -->

-After our release on Steam, we saw a lot of positive reviews coming in.
+After our release on Steam, you guys wrote a lot of positive reviews.
-Over 95% of the reviews is positive!
+Over 95% of them are positive!
-I cannot express how happy that makes me to see that so many of you still enjoy the game, and this number alone makes it worth working on OpenTTD.
+I cannot express how happy that makes me: so many of you still enjoy the game, and this number alone makes it worth continue to work on OpenTTD.

 But that leaves the 5% that did not like the game.
 Although some reviews are just .. weird, a lot of them had clearly written out what they were missing.

 The number 1, without a doubt is: no tutorial.
 Okay, we see you, and even agree.
-Just there is no simple solution for that .. we have some ideas, but it will be a while before that takes shape.
+Just there is no simple solution for that .. we have some ideas, but it will take a while before that takes shape.

 The number 2 was much more interesting to me: I cannot play with my friend.
 I even personally notice that, that I often don't play OpenTTD as I don't fancy playing alone.